DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 Targeting rules can be used to grant features to specific user groups, incrementally roll out features for monitoring, or create and test different feature configurations by using [multiple variables](/essentials/variables).

-:::tip Already understand the targetting essentials?
+:::tip Already understand the targeting essentials?
 Be sure to check out our advanced targeting documentation which covers topics like:
 - [Audiences](/extras/advanced-targeting/audiences)
 - [Custom Properties](/extras/advanced-targeting/custom-properties)